na632/docs/docs/architecture/dapr-for-net-developers/getting-started.md

     }
     ```

     The call to `AddDapr` registers the `DaprClient` class with the ASP.NET Core dependency injection system.
-You'll use the `DaprClient` class later on to communicate with the Dapr sidecar.
+With the client registered, you can now inject an instance of `DaprClient` into your service code to communicate with the Dapr sidecar, building blocks, and components.

 1. Add a new C# class file named *WeatherForecast* to the `DaprFrontEnd` project: